Can I Sue If I Collected Worker's Comp?

 However, it goes on to say that if the employee collects from the other driver, they will (in most cases) have to repay their worker's compensation insurance carrier, as they are not allowed to "collect twice."
 This may still be the best course of action to take, if the case is strong enough against the third party that you are likely to get more from suing them than you have from the worker's comp insurance.

-The best thing to do if you have questions regarding your workplace injury is to consult with an Indiana personal injury lawyer, who can help you navigate the complex issues at hand, so that you can proceed with the best possible knowledge of your options.
+The best thing to do if you have questions about what to do if you are injured on the job is to consult with an Indiana personal injury lawyer, who can help you navigate the complex issues at hand, so that you can proceed with the best possible knowledge of your options.